marcoahv/fundamentals/docs/2 CSS/1 CSS.md

 - There are five main values for the `position` property: `static`, `relative`, `fixed`, `absolute`, and `sticky`.

-#### Default: `position: static;`
+- In the HTML file, I'm going to add two `div` tags: `position content one` and `position content two`.
+- I'm going to add a class `is equal to position one` on the first `div` tag and `position two` on the second `div` tag.
+- In the CSS file, let's add class selectors, so `.position one` and let's set `border` to `1px solid red`.
+- Similarly, `position two` is going to be `border 1px solid blue`.

+#### Static Position

 - By default, HTML elements have a `position` value of `static`.

+- So let's add `position static` to both the classes.
-- Elements with `position: static;` are positioned according to the normal document flow.
+- With static position, elements are positioned according to the normal flow of the page.
+- In our HTML, `position content 1` is before `position content 2`.
+- If I refresh the browser, we see the same `position content 1` and then `position content 2`.
+- We can affect or change this layout with the other position values.

-#### Relative Position: `position: relative;`
+#### Relative Position

+- The second position value is `relative`.

 - Elements with `position: relative;` are positioned relative to their normal position in the document flow.

 - You can use `top`, `right`, `bottom`, and `left` properties to adjust their position.

-#### Fixed Position: `position: fixed;`

-- Elements with `position: fixed;` are positioned relative to the viewport.

-- They remain fixed in place, even when the page is scrolled.

-#### Absolute Position: `position: absolute;`

-- Elements with `position: absolute;` are positioned relative to their nearest positioned ancestor.

-- If no ancestor has a `position` value other than `static`, it's positioned relative to the initial containing block.

-#### Sticky Position: `position: sticky;`

-- Elements with `position: sticky;` behave similarly to `relative` within their parent container.

-- However, they become `fixed` once they reach a specified offset from the top or bottom of their parent container.

-#### Learning Complexity

-- Understanding the `position` property and its values can be challenging for beginners.

-- It's essential to practice and experiment with these values to grasp

-Here's the text you provided, formatted in Markdown with h3 tags for sections and bullet points for sentences:

-### **=>** Position

-- The next property when it comes to CSS layout is the `position` property, which specifies the type of positioning method used for an element.

-- There are five different values; let's understand with an example.

-- In the HTML file, I'm going to add two `<div>` tags: `position content one` and `position content two`.

-- I'm going to add a class `is equal to position one` on the first `<div>` tag and `position two` on the second `<div>` tag.

-- In the CSS file, let's add class selectors: `.position-one` and `.position-two`.

-- We'll set `border` to `one pixel solid red` for `.position-one` and `one pixel solid blue` for `.position-two`.

-- By default, the `position` property for an element is set to `static`.
-So let's add `position: static` to both the classes.

-- With static position, elements are positioned according to the normal flow of the page.

-- In our HTML, `position content 1` is before `position content 2`.

-- If I refresh the browser, we see the same `position content1` and then `position content2`.

-- We can affect or change this layout with the other `position` values.

-- The second `position` value is `relative`.
-An element with `position` set to `relative` is positioned relative to its normal position.

-- You can control that relative position with four other properties: `top`, `right`, `bottom`, and `left`.

-- For the first element, let's set `position: relative`, `top` to `50 pixels`, and `left` to `50 pixels`.
+- So for the first element, let's set `position relative`, `top` to `50 pixels`, and `left` to `50 pixels`.
 - If we take a look at the browser and refresh, you can see the first element, which is `position content 1`, is now pushed `50 pixels` from the top and `50 pixels` from the left.

-- So relative to its original position, it has been displaced by `50 pixels` in both directions.
+- So relative to its original position, it has been displaced by `50 pixels` and `50 pixels`.
 - Similar to `top` and `left`, you also have `right` and `bottom`, which have a similar effect but from the opposite direction.

-- What's also worth noting is that `position content 2` is not adjusted to fit into any gap left by `position content 1`, so we do have an empty space here.

-- This is how relative position works.
+- What's also worth noting is that `position two` element is not adjusted to fit into any gap left by the `position one` element.
+So we do have an empty space here.
+This is how relative position works.

+#### Fixed Position

-- The third value for `position` is `fixed`, which positions an element relative to the viewport.
+- The third value for position is `fixed`, which positions an element relative to the viewport.
 - On the second element, let's change `position` to `fixed`.

-- We're also going to set `bottom` to `zero pixels` and `right` to `zero pixels`.
+- We're also going to set `bottom` to `0 pixels` and `right` to `0 pixels`.
 - If we now take a look at the browser, scroll all the way to the top, and refresh, you can see the element placed bottom right of the screen.
 - What's special with fixed position is even when I scroll, the element always stays in the same place.

-- You would have probably seen feedback buttons or chatbot buttons in webpages, which are always positioned bottom right.
+- You would have probably seen feedback buttons or chatbot buttons in web pages, which are always positioned bottom right.

+#### Absolute Position

-- The next `position` value is `absolute`.
-When I change `fixed` to `absolute` and refresh, the element is still positioned bottom right of the screen.
+- The next position value is `absolute`.
+Now when I change `fixed` to `absolute` and refresh, the element is still positioned bottom right of the screen.

-- However, when I scroll, it behaves differently than `position: fixed`.
+- However, when I scroll, it behaves differently from that of `position fixed`.

-- If the element has a different parent element with a relative position, the position will then be relative to that parent element.
-That is slightly confusing, so let me show you the difference.
+- However, if the element has a different parent element with a relative position, the position will then be relative to that parent element.
+That is slightly confusing, so let me show you the difference in the browser.

-- In the HTML, I'm going to wrap the second element with a `<div>` tag and add a class called `container`.
+- In the HTML, I'm going to wrap the second element with a `div` tag and add a class called `container`.

-- In the CSS, I'm going to add the styles for the `container` class.

-- So `.container` position is `relative`, `width` is `200 pixels`, `height` is `2000 pixels`, and `border` is `one pixel solid black`.
+- In the CSS, I'm going to add the styles for the `container` class, so `container position is relative`, `width 200 pixels`, `height 2000 pixels`, and `border 1 pixel solid black`.

-- If you now take a look at the browser, refresh, you can see the element is still positioned bottom right but within the parent element.
+- If you now take a look at the browser and refresh, you can see the element is still positioned bottom right but within the parent element.

-- This is something you're going to often use when developing web pages—absolute position but within a relatively positioned parent element.
+- This is something you're going to often use when developing web pages: absolute position but within a relatively positioned parent element.

+#### Sticky Position

-- The final `position` value is `sticky`.
-An element with `position: sticky` is positioned based on the user's scroll position.
+- The final position value is `sticky`.
+An element with `position sticky` is positioned based on the user's scroll position.
 - For this example, on `position 1` element, set `position` to `sticky`.
 - Now, if we take a look at the browser and refresh, you can see we have `position content one`, but if we scroll down, it moves along with the scroll.
 - Beyond an offset, it just sticks in one place on a web page.

-- If you have something that needs to be in the normal layout of the page and always visible as they scroll, `position: sticky` is a very good option.
+- If you have something that needs to be in the normal layout of the page and always visible as they scroll, `position sticky` is a very good option.
 - As you can see, there is quite a bit to learn when it comes to the `position` property.
-We have `position: static`, `fixed`, `relative`, `absolute`, and `sticky`.

-- If it's a bit confusing at this moment in time, do not worry.
-It is something we all tend to struggle with as beginners, but hopefully, the examples you have seen have given you a hint as to how the different values work, which should set you up for further learning.
+We have `position static`, `fixed`, `relative`, `absolute`, and `sticky`.
+If it's a bit confusing at this moment in time, do not worry; it is something we all tend to struggle with as beginners.
+But hopefully, the examples you have seen have given you a hint as to how the different values work, which should set you up for further learning.

 ### **=>** CSS Units